fruitsamples/OutputBinsPDE/README.txt

-The OutputBinsPDE project demonstrates how to write a Cocoa PDE that supports PPD features and that runs on Mac OS X versions 10.5 and later.
-This version does not contain code that demonstrates proper runtime handling in Mac OS X version 10.4; the Leopard Developer Tools contains such a version.
+The OutputBinsPDE project demonstrates how to write a Cocoa PDE that supports PPD features.
+This version runs on Mac OS X versions 10.6 and later.

+NOTE:
+This version is an update to previous versions in that it is 100% Cocoa and does not link to the Carbon framework.
+It provides help using the NSHelpManager method registerBooksInBundle: which is only available on 10.6 and later.
+For creating a PDE that works in Mac OS X prior to 10.6 and provides help, you need to use Carbon methods for doing so.

 INSTALLATION